Library-Protocol/docs-library-protocol/src/app/docs/connecting-libraries-readers/page.md

 - **For Communities**: Knowledge sharing across boundaries, preservation of unique collections
 - **For Culture**: Keeping physical books relevant in the digital age

-By focusing on meaningful connections between libraries and readers, Library Protocol creates not just a lending platform, but a vibrant ecosystem where knowledge can flow freely across traditional boundaries.